Testing Android Apps

 Android 9.x and higher

 - Grant permission to the app to install unknown apps.
-This will trigger the installation.
+This triggers the installation.

 Android 8.x and higher

 - Swipe up or down from the center of the display on a Home screen, to access the apps screen.

 - Select Settings and Apps or Settings depending on the device brand.

 - Search for special access in the search bar.